Thinkmill/tm-mdx-deck-template/presentations/noviny/react-syd-04-19/01-introduction.md

 ---

-## Thankfully there's tools that help you do this
+## Thankfully there's tools that can make this faster to do

 ---